particle-iot/docs/src/content/reference/ios.md

 #### Carthage (Recommended method)

-Starting version 0.4.0 Particle iOS Cloud SDK is available through [Carthage](https://github.com/Carthage/Carthage).
-Carthage is intended to be the simplest way to add frameworks to your Cocoa application.
+The SDK is now also available as a [Carthage](https://github.com/Carthage/Carthage) dependency since version 0.4.0.
+This should solve many issues SDK users has been reporting with mixing Swift dependencies in their projects and having to use the `use_frameworks!` directive in the `Podfile` -  that flag is required for any dynamic library, which includes anything written in Swift.
-You must have Carthage installed, if you don't then be sure to [install Carthage](https://github.com/Carthage/Carthage#installing-carthage) before you start.
+You must have Carthage tool installed, if you don't then be sure to [install Carthage](https://github.com/Carthage/Carthage#installing-carthage) before you start.
 Then to build the iOS Cloud SDK, simply create a `Cartfile` on your project root folder, containing the following line:

 ```